Jaxaax/Jaxaax.github.io/_pages/about.md

   - /about.html
 ---
 ---
 Hi!
-I'm Aoqin, a senior undergraduate student at the University of Pittsburgh, where I will be graduating in Spring 2024 with a B.S. in [Finance](https://cba.pitt.edu/academics/business-majors/finance/), a B.A. in [Philosophy](https://www.philosophy.pitt.edu/), a minor in Economics, along with a [Certificate in Business Analytics](https://cba.pitt.edu/academics/certificates/certificate-program-in-business-analytics/).
+I'm Aoqin, an undergraduate student at the University of Pittsburgh, where I will be graduating in Spring 2025 with a B.S. in [Finance](https://cba.pitt.edu/academics/business-majors/finance/), a second B.S. in [Business Information Systems](https://cba.pitt.edu/academics/business-majors/business-information-systems/), a B.A. in [Philosophy](https://www.philosophy.pitt.edu/), a minor in Economics, along with a [Certificate in Business Analytics](https://cba.pitt.edu/academics/certificates/certificate-program-in-business-analytics/).

-My academic journey stands out for its diverse interdisciplinary blend, integrating the analytical rigor of Finance, the critical thinking of Philosophy, and the data-driven insights of Business Analytics.
-This distinctive combination has equipped me with a versatile skill set, enabling me to approach complex problems with a holistic and nuanced perspective.
+As you might have noticed, my academic journey stands out for its diverse interdisciplinary blend: Integrating the analytical rigor of Finance, the critical thinking of Philosophy, and the data-driven insights of Business Analytics.

+Recently, I've expanded this diverse portfolio by pursuing a third major in Business Information Systems (BIS).
+This addition further enriches my skill set, bridging the gap between technical information systems and business strategies.
+Through the synergy of these disciplines, I am uniquely positioned to analyze and solve multifaceted challenges in today's fast-paced business environment.

-Throughout my academic and professional engagements, I've leveraged this unique background to contribute across various projects and internships, such as strategic analysis at [EY-Parthenon](https://www.ey.com/en_gl/locations/greater-china#ey-parthenon-shanghai) and equity research at [China Capital Management Co., LTD](https://www.crunchbase.com/organization/china-capital-management).
+Throughout my academic and professional engagements, I've leveraged my unique background to contribute across various projects and internships, such as strategic analysis at [EY-Parthenon](https://www.ey.com/en_gl/locations/greater-china#ey-parthenon-shanghai) and equity research at [China Capital Management Co., LTD](https://www.crunchbase.com/organization/china-capital-management).
 These experiences have sharpened my skills in market analysis, business model evaluation, financial modeling, and the application of advanced data analytics tools.

 Fun fact: I published one of the industry reports on the liquidity crisis of [Evergrande](https://finance.yahoo.com/quote/EGRNQ?p=EGRNQ) during my internship, at the time when it was still considered too big to fail.